Code-master2020/MPRAdecoder/readme.md

 File MPRAdecoder.py contains script for analysis of raw MPRA data and you should not change something there.
 File parameters.py is configuration file and you can input your settings here.

+To test this script, download files from directories MPRAdecoder/example/input_data and MPRAdecoder/example/code.